WaiYanNyeinNaing/SVM-scikit-learn-/README.md

 #########################################################################################

-Credit
-muffin-cupcake dataset (cake.csv) retrieved from Alice Zhao Merge branch 'master' of https://github.com/adashofdata/muffin-cupcake
+The test problem we will use in this repository is the muffin-cupcake dataset (cake.csv) taken from from Alice Zhao Merge branch 'master' of https://github.com/adashofdata/muffin-cupcake.